ioccc-src/winner/1989/fubar/README.md

 ## Author's remarks:

 In a nutshell, this is probably the slowest and most obnoxious factorial program ever written.
-Unfortunately,\
-the name of the C source must be "ouroboros.c"; the name is\
-hard-coded into the program.
+Unfortunately, the name of the C source must be `ouroboros.c`; the name is hard-coded into the program.

-The source is a legal shell script and a legal C program.\
+The source is a legal shell script and a legal C program.
 The shell script compiles itself, and then executes the resulting binary, giving the source as input.
-The program\
-works by successively modifying #define lines each pass through.
+The program works by successively modifying #define lines each pass through.

-Both `indent` and `cb` will damage the program, `indent`\
-much more so.
+Both `indent` and `cb` will damage the program, `indent` much more so.

 ## Copyright and CC BY-SA 4.0 License: